Last Updated on October 25, 2021 by

 Water Damage

-Plumbing leaks can cause water damage to your joists as it causes the woods to rot.
-For the already sagging joists, water will naturally accelerate the damage of the floor joists.
+Plumbing leaks can cause water damage to your joists as it causes the wood to rot.
+For the already sagging joists, water will naturally accelerate the damage to the floor joists.

 Termite Infestation